kerel-fs/ogn-skylines-gateway/README.md

   run                      Run the ogn-->skylines gateway.

   [db]
+    drop                   Drop all tables.
     import_ddb             Import registered devices from the DDB (flushed the device list). init                   Initialize the database.
-    insert                 Insert a new user into the database.
+    insert                 Insert a new user into the database. show_all               Show all devices with known location. show_nearby            Show nearby devices.
 ```

 ## License